himmAllRight/himmAllRight-source/content/post/upgrading-ipad-pro-2021.md

 *Picture of a new iPad Air*

+Lastly, if I am looking at the 11" iPad Pro, why not consider the 2020 iPad Air?
--  I struggled with this decision for awhile, especially before the latest generation pro was announced
--  While I think the air would be *fine* in suiting my needs, with the new pro, I think the features you get for the $200 difference is actually worth it for *me*.
+I struggled with this decision for awhile, especially before the latest generation pro was announced.
+In general, I think the air would be *fine* in suiting my needs.
+The reality is that *both* of these devices are currently overkill for *most* iPad tasks. *With that said*...
+I think the additional features you get in the 2021 pro for the $200 difference is actually worth it for *my* ipad use cases.
+Here are a few of those feature differences, and my justificatoin for each:

-    -  I like having the 120 hz pro-motion display.
-I read a lot on my ipad, and I love how smooth it is.
-I would probably be fine without it, but it is something I enjoy, and If my plan is to get a pencil right away with it, that high refresh rate will be appreciated (especially because I'm used to it with mine).
+-  **The Display**: I like the 120hz pro-motion display.
+I read all the time on my ipad, and I love how smooth it is.
+In addition, if my plan is to get an Apple pencil right away, the high refresh rate will help make *that* device perform better.
-        -  Also, not a big deal, but the screen is a little brighter, which is nice when I want to read outside
+    -  (Also, not a big deal, but the screen is a little brighter, which is nice when I want to read outside)

-    -  As I said, the ultrawide front camera is nice for FaceTime, as it is my FaceTime device
+-  **Cameras**: As I said above, the ultrawide front camera is great for FaceTime, as it is my FaceTime device

-    -   Better speakers.
-I love having nice speakers on my systems, especially my travel devices like laptop and tablet.
-I've already downgraded my speakers going from the 16" to the m1 air, and I don't want to do it again going from the 4 to 2 speaks between my 10.5" and the
+-   **Better speakers**: I love having nice speakers on my systems, especially my travel devices.
+I've already downgraded my speakers going [from the 16" to the m1 air](/post/trading-mbp16-for-m1air/), and I don't want to do it again.
+(The pro ipads have 4 spearks, whereas the air only has 2)

-    -   TB3 is nice, if I wan't to play around with testing an ipad as a "modular computer" (link?) at all, I already have docks and have them setup to use daily.
+-   **Thunderbolt**: Not a deal breaker, but if I want to play around with testing an [ipad as a modular computer](https://www.macstories.net/stories/modular-computer/) at all, I already have TB3 docks setup to use daily.

-    -   Higher base storage.
-The base version of the pro has twice as much storage as the air.
-I didn't think this was an issue, but then I looked at my usage on my ipad and say I was using nearly 60 of my 64gb...
-Which I assume will just be higher if I start actually using my ipad to sketch diagrams and stuff more often.
-To upgrade the air, you have to jump to 256gb which is probably more than I need, and after the upgrade, makes the air less than $50 from the price of the pro... and everything else I've listed is deff worth that cost to me
+-   **Storage**: The base version pro has twice as much storage as the air.
+I didn't think this was an issue, but then I looked at the usage on my ipad and saw I was using 60/64GB...
+Which I assume will only continue to grow if I start actually using the ipad to sketch diagrams and notes more often.
+To upgrade the air, you have to jump to 256gb which is more than I need.
+After that upgrade, the air is less than $50 aways from the price of the pro.
+Considering everything else I listed above, I think it is definitely worth that additional cost to me.

-    -   LiDar is deff. more of a novelty than a feature for most people still, but as someone that does like the idea of playing more with AR, or using an iPad to help scan a home floor plan/taking measurements, it would make the device much better at those tasks.
+-   **LiDar** (seriously 😆): This is more of a novelty than a feature for most people.
+Still, as someone that wants to play more with AR, or use their iPad to help scan floor plan of their ohome, or just taking rough measurements... the LiDar would help the iPad improve in all those tasks.
-    -   M1 is nice, but honestly more than enough for what ever I will put this ipad through

 ## Conclusion

 *Picture of a 2021 pro, or maybe even my processing/shipped status page?*

+That's it.
+Those were *most* of my reasons of why I devicded to finally trade in my 10.5" iPad Pro, for a new 2021 version.
+I have ordered the 2021 11" iPad Pro (in silver), and selected to trade in my old one with the purchage.
+Now, all I can do is wait for it to ship.
+It's been stuck *processing* for over a week, but could *arrive* as early as two days ago 😐.
+Hopefully it ships soon...